Algebraic vs. topological vector bundles on spheres: Introduction

 \subsubsection{Notation/Preliminaries}

 Throughout we fix a base-field $k$.
 This note uses much notation from \cite{AsokFaselSpheres,AsokFaselThreefolds} and \cite{AsokFaselpi3a3minus0}, and our conventions and notation will follow those papers.
-In particular, if we write $\Sm_k$ for the category of schemes that are separated, finite type and smooth over $\Spec k$, $\hop{k}$ for the Morel-Voevodsky pointed $\aone$-homotopy category, and if $(\mathcal{X},x)$ is a pointed simplicial Nisnevich sheaf on $\Sm_k$, we define $\bpi_{i,j}^{\aone}(\mathcal{X},x)$ as the Nisnevich sheaf on $\Sm_k$ associated with the presheaf
+We write $\Sm_k$ for the category of schemes that are separated, finite type and smooth over $\Spec k$, and $\Spc_k$ for the category of simplicial presheaves on $\Sm_k$ (objects of this category will be called $k$-{\em spaces}).
+As usual, given $X \in \Sm_k$ we view $X$ as a simplicial presheaf by considering the simplicially constant object associated with representable presheaf on $\Sm_k$ defined by $X$.
+We write $\hop{k}$ for the Morel-Voevodsky pointed $\aone$-homotopy category; this category is obtained as a Bousfield localization of $\Spc_k$.